mikeymurph77/OLDmikeymurph77.github.io/source/_posts/Starting-Things-Off-2019.md

 ## Build Build Build!!!

 As mentioned, this post is a month and a half late.
-I've been focusing my time building things, and not just writing about what I'm panning on building.
+I've been focusing my time building things, and not just writing about what I'm planning on building.

 I built a monthly reminder app called [Resolution Tracker](https://www.resolutiontracker.xyz/) that helps keep you honest with your New Years Resolutions.